ngolebiewski/fullstack-tech-portfolio/README.md

 - Terminal: Command Line Interface
 - Ant Design: UI/UX Library --> Their anchor animation.
 - Social Media logos, some from Bootstrap CSS, Patreomn and Etsy from their logo asset pages.
 - Gulp: Upload to Dreamhost Server.
 So Legacy!
+After you "npm run build" you can "npx gulp deploy" and voila.

 Thanks!
 -Nick